 Few people in the business world understand numbers and put that knowledge to work like accountants.
 Behind the scenes, accounting professionals hold crucial roles in the success of any business, but developing that expertise doesn’t happen overnight.
 The online Master of Accounting degree from the University of Alabama at Birmingham’s Collat School of Business can help expand your analytical, business, and leadership skills — assets that can positively impact your success in the field.
 Get a first-rate education with a 100% online accounting degree that can help you build your expertise and further your career.

-Accounting Program Highlights
+Online Master's in Accounting Program Highlights

 - 100% online programs with a 24/7 technical help desk